Websites are built differently and demand different speed and performance optimization tactics.

 For most blogs, you have nothing to do here.
 Except your situation is unique, and you know what you’re doing, leave this tab alone.

-WP Rocket is compatible with WooCommerce and other online stores and automatically excludes sensitive pages like login, logout, cart, and checkout from its cache.
+WP Rocket is compatible with WooCommerce and other online stores.
+It automatically excludes its cache from sensitive eCommerce pages like login, logout, cart, and checkout.

 Since most eCommerce websites don’t need to cache these pages, this is the ideal WP Rocket Woocommerce setting for most online stores.

-Still, here is what each Advanced Rule option means in the best WP Rocket settings tabs.
+Still, here is what each Advanced Rule option means in the WP Rocket best settings.

-• Never Cache URL(s) – If you own an eCommerce store and notice WP Rocket does not automatically exclude the shopping cart and other sensitive pages from its cache, enter their URLs here.
+- Never Cache URL(s) – If you own an eCommerce store and notice WP Rocket does not automatically exclude the shopping cart and other sensitive URLs from its cache pages, enter them here.
 Membership sites and forums can also use this feature to exclude pages from being cached.
 WildCards is allowed to enter multiple URLs under a specific path.

-• Never Cache User Agent – If you want to block specific browsers, devices, or applications from accessing cached and optimized pages from your website, enter the corresponding user agent here.
+- Never Cache User Agent – If you want to block specific browsers, devices, or applications from accessing cached and optimized pages from your website, enter the corresponding user agent here.
 The user agent is the crawler, vendor, or browser that sends the request to access the cached or optimized pages.
+The never-cached user agent feature might be good for blocking bots like ChatGPT from accessing your cached pages.

 Database